The first step is of course to ensure that you have made a fully informed and considered decision.

 Is it the right time for my vasectomy?

 You will want to be certain that you are content with the number of children you have.
 If you have a child under six months of age, you might want to wait because of the “Sudden Infant Death Syndrome (SIDS)”, a condition where a child can die after a few months of life for no apparent reason.
-Six months of age is often considered the threshold at which SIDS is least likely to occur.
-Although SIDS is not common (1 in 2000 infants), this might possibly affect the timing of your plans for vasectomy.

 Should I Store Sperm?

 Choosing to have a vasectomy is a serious decision because it is carried out with the intention of creating permanent sterility.
 Our experience with patients over the years has shown that some men who opt for a vasectomy later change their minds about their desire to have children.
-Reasons for this include death of a spouse, death of a child, divorce, separation, or just changing their minds.
+Reasons for this include the death of a spouse, the death of a child, divorce, separation, or just changing their minds.

 The decision on whether to store sperm as a way to potentially conceive a child in the future is an important one.
 Conception using stored sperm is not certain, and the necessary medical insemination process can be costly.

-Call Us to Book!
+Call Us